ryane88/shiny2pres/loueh_pitch.md

 **Introduction:**
 Renting an apartment can represent a sizable portion of ones living expenses**[2]**.
 I have developed a shiny**[3]** application designed to allow users to compare rental costs via a scatterplot for various Canadian cities.

-Additionnaly the application allows trend lines and certain filters to be added. and will allow the user to link directly to chosen city maps via google maps**[4]**.
+Additionnaly the application allows predictions to be generated for rental costs in future years.
+The user can also quickly find city maps via google maps**[4]**.
 Links to various social media options are provided to share the application.

+<p style="position:absolute;bottom:10px;right:10px"> 2 of 5  </p>

 ========================================================
 left:15%
 ![alt text](loueh.png)